dmpalyvos/lachesis/README.md

 This repository only contains the implementation of Lachesis.

-The the evaluation platform and related artifacts are found [here](https://github.com/dmpalyvos/lachesis-evaluation).
+The evaluation platform and related artifacts are found [here](https://github.com/dmpalyvos/lachesis-evaluation).